jehcriss42/QaCodeChallenge/README.md

 ### Consideration about Load Test

 1) Because of the bugs with the endpoints load test could cause a huge inconsistency in the Database.
+2) For load test it would be interesting to have expectations of access to guarantee the services can respond properly in the same enviroment as production